ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 ```
 In addition to `once`, `passive` and `capture`, you can also specify `prevent` and `stop`, which will call `event.preventDefault()` and `event.stopPropagation()` respectively (before calling the method).

-What if our method needs an argument, or we want to pass the event object?
+What if our method needs parameters, or we want to pass the event object?
 ```javascript
 export default class Dropdown extends Aspect {